Raigyo/webpack-overview/readme.md

 };
 ````

-Another exemple that display Web Assembly in client console:
+Another exemple that display Web Assembly in client console, in **index.js**:

 ````js
 import('./test.wasm').then(function (module) {